 Inventory and visibility

-Azure subscription discovery - For each discovered tenant, an Azure AD global administrator can elevate access to gain visibility of all subscriptions in the environment.
+Azure subscription discovery - For each discovered tenant, a Microsoft Entra Global Administrator can elevate access to gain visibility of all subscriptions in the environment.
 This elevation will assign the global administrator the User Access Administrator built-in role at the root management group.

 This action is highly privileged and might give the admin access to subscriptions that hold extremely sensitive information if that data has not been properly isolated.